The rivalry between knitters and crocheters is "an age-old war, like the vampires and werewolves," Joss Whedon told me.

 At the end of August, I heard from said assistant who told me Whedon definitely wanted to do the interview, but that he was too busy at that time working on his new show, Dollhouse (which will premiere in the U.S. on Fox on Friday, 13th February 2009).
 Finally, one Friday morning in November, he took some time to talk to me by phone about how crafty he really is, what the Fox network might have against decoupage, what his advice is when it comes to making stuff, and how he found out about us, his avid crafty fans.

-Here are links to some of the things we talked about:
+Here are some of the things we talked about:

 Dr. Horrible's Sing-Along Blog